MertSenel/iac-terraform-appservice-sample/README.md

 # Improvements/Additions:

 ## Project:
-- Added Application Insights resource to the Terraform code to enable Contious Monitoring for the project.
+- Added Application Insights resource to the Terraform code to enable Continous Monitoring for the project.

 ## Azure DevOps Pipelines:
 ### Continous Integration